lukhar/python-grpc-example/README.md

 # python-grpc-example

 A very simple python grpc project example simulating a warehouse.
-We can manage the stock using product API and places orders with order API.
+We can manage the stock using `product` API and place orders with `order` API.

 ## Project Structure

-The project is separate into 3 independent modules each managed by `poetry`:
+The project is separated into 3 independent modules each managed by `poetry`:

 * `grpc` - this is where the `grpc` protobuf definitions and python biding live.
 It's possible to build and publish it independently so consumers of the API can implement their own clients to the warehouse service